Ōmana Regional Park: Birds

 kererū, tūī which appears almost black except for a white tuft under its chin, fantail, grey warbler, red-billed gull, southern black-backed gull (see kelp gull), South Island pied oystercatcher and the closely related variable oystercatcher (Haematopus unicolor), pied shag, kingfisher, and white-faced heron.
 The white-fronted tern can be found resting on the greywacke outcrops which become visible at low tide.

 Geology

-Omana shore platform, sandstones about 19 million years old.
+Ōmana shore platform, sandstones about 19 million years old.

 The beach and extensive rock platform, form the northern boundary of the park.
-The whole of Omana Regional Park is underlain at a depth of 30 – 100m by ancient greywacke (a harder basement sedimentary rock).
+The whole of Ōmana Regional Park is underlain at a depth of 30 to 100m by ancient greywacke (a harder basement sedimentary rock).
 The greywacke belongs to the Waiheke group.
 The softer more recent sandstone is of the Waitamata group.

-Ancient (200-million-year-old) Greywacke outcrop.
-Omana.
+Ancient (200-million-year-old) greywacke outcrop.